Skip to Content Top

 Typically crafted from galvanized steel, copper, or aluminum, flashing surrounds vents, chimneys, and skylights.
 Flashing is essentially a water-tight seal that keeps water on the shingles rather than seeping into the roof deck.

-Without proper flashing, water can infiltrate the crevices between walls and roofs, potentially causing damage to your home's interior.
 Damaged or incorrectly installed flashing often leads to troublesome leaks, especially near chimneys, roof crickets, or dormers.
-Such issues can result in wood decay and even structural instability.
+Such issues, like leaks, are urgent roof repairs as they can result in wood decay and even structural instability.

 Let’s explore some of the reasons flashing is essential before discussing the various types of roof flashing.